VictorMeneghini/to-do-list/README.md

 The purpose of this project is to serve as a solid foundation of study in the django framework, django rest framework, jwt among other technologies, so the project has not yet been completed..

+and probably some things will not behave as expected

 ### Installation

 ```sh